Definition of Linux WC

 4. Option -m

-To print only the number of characters present in the file, we can use the option ‘m’.
-The output generated will be two columnar in which first one is the count of number of characters and second is the name of the file.
+To print only the number of characters in the file, we can use the option ‘m.
+The output generated will be two columnar, in which the first is the count of a number of characters and the second is the file’s name.

 Syntax: